 Sorption of PCBs to POM can be determined by measuring sorption isotherms at four different PCB concentrations.
 Distilled water (100-1000 mL), sodium azide (100 mg/L), and a 25-mg piece of the thinnest commercially available material (e.g., 38- and 77- μ m-thick POM sheets; CS Hyde Company, Lake Villa, IL, USA) is added to the amber glass bottle with a Teflon-lined lid.
 The volume of water chosen at each PCB concentration depends on the analytical detection limit for the target contaminants and the consideration that aqueous solubility of any target contaminant cannot be exceeded.
-Before use, POM samplers are cleaned via an ultrasonic extraction using 50% acetone in hexane, after which they are dried for 12 hours.
+Before use, POM samplers are pre-cleaned via a 12 hour ultrasonic or Soxhlet extraction using a 50:50 acetone/hexane solvent mixture, after which they are dried for 12 hours.
 Individual PCB congeners or mixtures of congeners (e.g., Aroclors) can be purchased from venders.
-For example, the PCB Aroclor 1242 is available from Sigma-Aldrich (St Louis, MO, USA) at an initial concentration of $1000 \,\mu g/mL$ in methanol.
-This mixture can be spiked into quadruplicate vials at four levels ranging from 0.6 to $60 \,\mu L$ and the bottles shaken horizontally at 32 rpm on a shaker for six months, in the dark, to ensure that the system reaches equilibrium (Cornelissen et al. 2008a).
+For example, the PCB Aroclor 1242 is available from Sigma-Aldrich (St Louis, MO, USA) at an initial concentration of 1000 μg/mL in methanol.
+This mixture can be spiked into quadruplicate vials at four levels ranging from 0.6 to 60 μ L and the bottles shaken horizontally at 32 rpm on a shaker for six months, in the dark, to ensure that the system reaches equilibrium (Cornelissen et al. 2008a).
 After this equilibration period, the POM samplers are rinsed, dried, and extracted for two days in 12 mL of hexane followed by nine days in 12 mL of 50% acetone in hexane.
 An additional 16hour Soxhlet extraction with 50% acetone in hexane resulted in less than 1% of individual PCB congeners remaining in the POM.
 Mass balances performed after this period to assess recoveries were acceptable, ranging from 70% to 130%, with the majority between 95% and 100% for the two highest Aroclor 1242 concentrations, and 80% to 90% for the two lowest concentrations.
 Prior to hexane extraction of POM, surrogate standards of 3,5dichlorobiphenyl (CB14), 2,3,5,6tetrachlorobiphenyl (CB65), and 2,2',3,3',4,5',6heptachlorobiphenyl (CB175) were added to monitor recovery.
-Extracts are combined and switched to hexane before PCB analytical quantification (e.g., GC/MS).
+Extracts are combined and switched to hexane before PCB analytical quantification (e.g., Gas Chromatography/Mass Spectrometry, GC/MS).
 The water phase is also extracted three times with hexane, and samples are prepared for instrumental analysis in an analogous fashion.